Qqwy/NoMoreOversleeps/README.md

 * The log in the web UI flashes because it was implemented as a refreshing iframe.
 It should eventually be replaced with Ajax.
 * Pressing buttons in the web UI is done as a form action, causing the entire page to reload, including a reset of the webcam socket.
 It should eventually be replaced with Ajax.
 * Currently the webcam feed has to be uploaded separately to every person watching your feed and does not include any form of automated frame skip.
 This means if you have slow upload the webcam feed can fall behind.
-* If you make a typo in your config file for any reason, and it becomes invalid JSON as a result, the entire config will be nuked and reset back to default.
-(You might want to make a backup of your config after making changes before you launch NMO just in case!)

 ### Contribution guidelines ###